Steve-Jordan/Twitter/README.md

 # Twitter
-How to find me on Twitter.
+You can find me on Twitter [@SMJOnineDotNet](https://www.twitter.com/SMJOnlineDotNet).